ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

   - [x] How to get the artifacts?
 It seems I can make the artifacts available to a running workstation
   - [ ] Awaiting for answers to my doubts
   - [ ] Use workstations for training
+    - [ ] I'm really charged?
+1,292.63 at the start of the experiment